 Iberostar Ciudad Blanca

 Also in Alcudia, the Iberostar Ciudad Blanca is perfect for couples and families.
-Offering a selection of studios and apartments, this hotel features several bars and restaurants, swimming pools, internet café, kids' club, water sports, golf and hiking.
+Offering a selection of studios and apartments, this hotel features several bars and restaurants, swimming pools, an internet café, kids' club, water sports, golf, and hiking.

 Hotel Riu Bonanza Park

 When it comes to accommodation in Majorca, it doesn't get much better than the Hotel Riu Bonanza Park in Illetas.
-Accommodation is divided into guest rooms, double rooms, junior suites and villas and all guests can take advantage of the facilities which include restaurant, lounge bar, snack bar, swimming pools, games room and free WiFi.
+Accommodation is divided into guest rooms, double rooms, junior suites, and villas and all guests can take advantage of the facilities which include a restaurant, lounge bar, snack bar, swimming pools, games room, and free WiFi.

 Majorca Beach for July